quangthangisme/tp/docs/DeveloperGuide.md

     * 2b1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2c.
-The given tag is empty.
+The given tags are invalid.
     * 2c1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2d.
-The given tag does not exist in the todo.
+One of the given tag does not exist in the contact.
     * 2d1.
 TC displays an error message.

       Use case resumes at step 2.